-Investments in separate account BOLI portfolios, which are considered equity exposures and classified in other assets in our financial statements, make up a significant percentage of our equity securities portfolio and are monitored centrally within Corporate Treasury and reported on a monthly basis to senior management and annually to the Board.
+Investments in separate account BOLI portfolios are treated as equity exposures to investment funds for regulatory capital purposes.
 The investments in separate accounts are exclusive of balances attributable to stable value protection, which are considered wholesale credit exposures to the underlying insurance company.
 Separate account exposures are assigned risk weights using a look-through approach, whereas general account exposures are considered general obligations of the issuing insurance company and are risk-weighted as wholesale exposures to the issuing insurance company.
-General and separate account BOLI exposures are reported as an aggregate amount included in other assets in our first quarter 2023 Form 10-Q and our 2022 Form 10-K.
+General and separate account BOLI exposures are reported as an aggregate amount included in other assets in our first quarter 2025 Form 10-Q and our 2024 Form 10-K.